MiczFlor/RPi-Jukebox-RFID/documentation/builders/configuration.md

 *when the service is not running!*
 Don't fear (overly), they contain commentaries.

-For several aspects we have :ref:`developer/coreapps:Configuration Tools` and detailed guides:
+For several aspects we have [configuration tools](../developers/coreapps.md#configuration-tools) and detailed guides:

 * [Audio Configuration](./audio.md#audio-configuration)
 * [RFID Reader Configuration](../developers/rfid/basics.md#reader-configuration)